-- In practice, the true relationship between X and Y is rarely exactly linear - In the top row, the true relationship is close to linear - The second row illustrates a more substantial deviation from linearity.
+▶ In practice, the true relationship between X and Y is rarely exactly linear

+- In the top row, the true relationship is close to linear - The bottom row illustrates a more substantial deviation from linearity.
 In this situation, KNN substantially outperforms linear regression for all values of K - Note that as the extent of non-linearity increases, there is little change in the test set MSE for the non-parametric KNN method, but there is a large increase in the test set MSE of linear regression

-- Figure below considers the same strongly non-linear situation except that we have added additional noise predictors that are not associated with the response - In fact, the increase in dimension has only caused a small deterioration in the linear regression test set MSE, but it has caused more than a ten-fold increase in the MSE for KNN - This decrease in performance as the dimension increases is a common problem for KNN, and results from the fact that in higher dimensions there is effectively a reduction in sample size
+- The figure below considers the same strongly non-linear situation, except that we have added additional noise predictors that are not associated with the response - In fact, the increase in dimension has only caused a small deterioration in the linear regression test set MSE, but it has caused more than a ten-fold increase in the MSE for KNN! - This decrease in performance as the dimension increases is a common problem for KNN!